 - Problems with the esophagus, like acid reflux or heartburn

 - Ribs that are bruised or broken due to trauma

-Following a physical examination, a discussion of specific symptoms, and an MRI or CT scan, a physician may diagnose a condition involving the upper back as the cause of chest pain.
-The diagnosis may be stated as compressed spinal nerves in the cervical or upper thoracic regions.
-The physician should recommend a conservative course of noninvasive treatment, which may include heat therapy, prescription or over-the-counter pain medication, periodic steroid injections, or upper back pain exercises.
+Following a physical examination, a discussion of specific symptoms and an MRI or CT scan, a physician may diagnose a condition involving the upper back as the cause of chest pain.
+The diagnosis may be stated as compressed spinal nerves in the neck or upper back regions.
+The physician should recommend a conservative course of non-invasive treatment, which may include heat therapy, prescription or over-the-counter pain medication, periodic steroid injections or upper back pain exercises.
 While most people will find relief from spine pain with these modalities, some will not.

 For these individuals, a surgical remedy may be suggested.
-Laser Spine Institute specializes in minimally invasive endoscopic spine procedures as an alternative to open back surgery.
-Additionally, our innovative surgical techniques are performed on an outpatient basis and pose less risk, are less expensive, and require a shorter convalescent period than open spine surgeries.
+Laser Spine Institute specializes in minimally invasive spine procedures as an alternative to traditional open back surgery.
+Additionally, our innovative surgical techniques are performed on an outpatient basis and pose less risk and typically require a shorter recovery period than traditional open spine surgeries.
 For more information about our back pain treatment procedures, or for a free review of your MRI or CT scan, contact us today.